 The Democrats knew this lesson 70 years ago; it’s time for them to learn it again.

-Kevin Sciackitano is a third-year C.L.E.G. major in the School of Public Affairs.
-He is the Editor for Economics at the Agora.
+Katharine Sciackitano is a third-year C.L.E.G. major in the School of Public Affairs.
+She is the Editor for Economics at the Agora.

 Image courtesy Julio Obscura, Creative Commons